kainino0x/cis565-2015-webgl-deferred-shading/README.md

 It's highly recommended that you use the browser debugger to inspect variables to get familiar with the code.
 At any point, you can `console.log(some_var);` to show it in the console and inspect it.

+The setup in `deferredSetup` is already done for you - if you don't modify the setup.
+It is recommended that you review the comments to understand the process, BEFORE starting work in `deferredRender`.

+In `deferredRender`, start at the **START HERE!** comment.
+Your first goal should be to get the debug views working.

 * `js/`: JavaScript files for this project.
   * `main.js`: Handles initialization of other parts of the program.